 You can modify the percentages based on your financial realities.
 If your housing costs don’t add up to 50% of your income, you can put that money elsewhere.
 If your only forms of entertainment are books and movies, then 30% might be too much.
 The thing is, you can adjust the budget so it works perfectly for your own personal financial circumstances.

 For many of us, having a car is more of a necessity than a luxury.
 We need to get from A to B whether it’s just for errands or to and from your workplace.

 However, cars lose their value the moment you buy and drive it off the lot.
 It’s important to remember that you need to acquire assets that increase in value over time in order to become financially stable, but sadly, a car does not fall into this category.
 Even if you negotiate well and get a good price, you’re just minimizing the depreciation of its value.
-This makes it trickier to buy a car which is why the 20/4/10 rule is great for buying a car.
+This makes it trickier to buy a new car which is why the 20/4/10 rule is great for buying a car.

 What this rule of thumb tells us is you should drive the car for at least 10 years, give at least 20% in down payment, and finance it for no more than four years.

 The math behind this rule is super important.
 First, you need to put down at least 20% down on the total sticker price.
 Dealerships may let you to put less than this amount down, but 20% is a great figure because it immediately gives you some equity and prevents you from getting upside down on the loan.
 This will also give you some leverage during the negotiation to get a better interest rate.

 You also want to make sure that you finance your car loan for no more than 4 years.
 This builds equity on the car faster and helps you get a better interest rate rather than a longer loan.
 There’s also the possibility of getting “car fatigue” where you get tired of the car and want to trade it in or get a new one.
 Regardless, having a 4 year note helps you own the car faster so if you do get tired of it, you won’t have to worry about paying off your car.